achoolucgust/ModrinthLister/README.md

 # Modrinth Mod Checklist

-Just drag and drop one of the [releases](https://github.com/achoolucgust/ModrinthLister/releases/latest) to your browser, and enable the extension.
+Just drag and drop one of the [releases](https://github.com/achoolucgust/ModrinthLister/releases/latest) to your browser, and enable/install the extension.

 Click on the icon to open the checklist.